vhendrix2983/DS2020_finalProject/README.md

 explains the “oscillation” in its name.
-Sea surface temperature anomalies are explained in three phases: Neutral which is the average temperature over a given number of years, El Niño phase which is warmer temperatures than average in the eastern tropical pacific, while La Niña is warmer than average temperatures in the western tropical pacific and colder than average temperatures in the east tropical pacific.
+Sea surface temperature anomalies are explained in three phases: Neutral which is the average temperature over a given number of years, El Niño phase which is warmer temperatures than average in the eastern tropical pacific, while La Nina is warmer than average temperatures in the western tropical pacific and colder than average temperatures in the east tropical pacific.
 Consequently, ENSO may provide the necessary conditions, such as moist